hippotippo/uber-plus-w2/README.md

 With Online you need to
 1. Choose "Estimated taxes (1040ES) and
+2. Choose your payment method (Bank or credit card)
-2. Verify your identity from proceedng tax year
+3. Verify your identity from proceedng tax year
-3. Set a date in the future to pay (if needed)
+4. Set a date in the future to pay (if needed)
+5. Confirm all info
+6. Submit

+Your 1040 form will ask if you made 1040-ES payments.
+You do not need to submit any paperwork now.

 You can also post date your check to the IRS for the Estimated Tax dates For calendar-year taxpayers the IRS due dates are: